Testing for the extent of instability in nearly unstable processes: Conclusion and Perspectives

-Although the statistical context is different, our results are rather consistent with Table 5 of \citet{NelsonPlosser82}.
-According to these authors, all series except `Unemployment rate' are integrated.
-In fact it seems that among them, only `Consumer prices' and `Common stock prices' have a unit root whereas the nearly-unstable approach may be suitable for the others.
-To be complete, it should be noted that `Unemployment rate' is a point of divergence since our procedure concludes that it is integrated.
-Two possible reasons for this: either it is nearly-unstable with $\alpha < 1/2$ (in accordance with the original study where the spectral radius is $0.706$), or the change in the size (from $n=81$ to $n=99$) generates more instability.
-This has not been investigated as part of this paper but, actually, this is the main trail to improve the research on a broader scale.
-In other words it would be interesting to unveil the limit behavior of $Z_n^{\, 2}$ with no constraints on $\alpha$.
+\correc{Our motivation was to bring a fresh look to the unit root issues in time series analysis, through the concept of near-instability.
+On a dubious series in terms of stationarity, the `extent of instability' may now be subject to a testing procedure, and many opportunities of improvements should follow from this innovative approach.} For example, it would be interesting to unveil the limit behavior of the test statistic with no constraints on $\alpha$.
 The light-gray boxplots of Figures \ref{FigSim1}--\ref{FigSim3} suggest that $\cH_1 : ``\alpha < \alpha_0"$ does not lead to a divergence but to some kind of stabilization away from zero (in distribution ?).
 But a spectral radius close to unity together with $\alpha < 1/2$ must correspond to high values of $n$, questioning the practical interest (a series with moderate size is more likely stable in that context).
-On the other hand, when $\alpha \geq 1/2$, a bilateral test would undoubtedly refine the selection of $\wh{\alpha}_{max}$ and contribute to eliminate the observed bias, so this is an important issue.
-Another degree of freedom not exploited here that would deserve an in-depth study is the estimation of $c$, especially when $n$ is small: in that case $c$ prevails over $\alpha$ and choosing it by cross-validation or direct estimation seems wiser than imposing $c=1$.
-Also, authorizing $p = p_n$ to grow to infinity could lead to the formalization of nearly-unstable ARMA$(p, q)$ processes under an hypothesis of invertibility at fixed $n$ and some restrictions on $p_n$ -- like the strategy of ADF.
-The results of this paper shall then probably be generalized without much difficulty to that wider class of models.
+On the other hand, when $\alpha \geq 1/2$, a bilateral test would undoubtedly refine the selection of $\wh{\alpha}_{c}$ and contribute to eliminate the observed bias, so this is an important issue. \correc{Also, the choice of $c$ presented here is based on empirical foundations, which makes it difficult to obtain theoretical grounds related to consistency or normality.
+The authors are pretty convinced that a joint estimation of $(c, \alpha)$ through a penalized Gaussian likelihood may be a solution to improve the estimation, bypass over-parametrization through well-chosen constraints and overall, get guarantees.} Authorizing $p = p_n$ to grow to infinity could lead to the formalization of nearly-unstable ARMA$(p, q)$ processes under an hypothesis of invertibility at fixed $n$ and some restrictions on $p_n$ -- like the strategy of ADF.
+The results of this paper shall then probably be generalized without much difficulty to that wider class of models. \correc{Especially as, on a broader scale, any model with a critical parameter could be responsive to this kind of approach: the features of the reproduction law for counting and Galton-Watson processes (see \citet{IspanyEtAl03}, \citet{IspanyEtAl05}), the mean value of the random coefficients in RCAR processes, the fractional order of integration in FARIMA processes, the Hurst exponent of long-term memory time series, and so on.
+For $p$-dimensional processes, the first step should be to express the stability/instability criterion through the spectral radius of a companion matrix.
+For example in \citet{BarczyEtAl11}, an INAR$(p)$ process with $\rho(A)<1$ is stable whereas it is unstable for $\rho(A)=1$ (see $A$ in (2.2), Prop.
+2.6 and the definition that follows).
+Hence, through probably arduous demonstrations, it seems that our approach might be adaptable: let $\rho(A_n)<1$ with $\rho(A_n) \rightarrow 1$, and consider near-unstability in such a count time series to generalize from first-order to $p$-order.
+Finally, a natural question arising here concerns explosive nearly-unstable processes, that is when the spectral radius tends to one from the \textit{outer} neighborhood of the unit circle.
+Although less interesting from a practical point of view, this seems to be a challenging trail for future studies.}